Transgender: Terminology

 Before the mid-20th century, various terms were used within and beyond Western medical and psychological sciences to identify persons and identities labeled transsexual, and later transgender from mid-century onward.
 Imported from the German and ultimately modeled after German Transsexualismus (coined in 1923), the English term transsexual has enjoyed international acceptability, though transgender has been increasingly preferred over transsexual.
 The word transgender acquired its modern umbrella term meaning in the 1990s.

-Health-practitioner manuals, professional journalistic style guides, and LGBT advocacy groups advise the adoption by others of the name and pronouns identified by the person in question, including present references to the transgender person's past.
+Health-practitioner manuals, professional journalistic style guides, and LGBTQ advocacy groups advise the adoption by others of the name and pronouns identified by the person in question, including present references to the transgender person's past.